 We finance our RMBS with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
-Our borrowings consist of repurchase transactions under master repurchase agreements.
+Our borrowings for RMBS consist of repurchase transactions under master repurchase agreements.
 These agreements represent uncommitted financing provided by the counterparties.
 Our repurchase transactions are collateralized by our RMBS.
 In a repurchase transaction, we sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a price equal to the loan amount plus an interest factor.
 Despite being legally structured as sales and subsequent repurchases, repurchase transactions are generally accounted for as debt secured by the underlying assets.
 During the term of a repurchase transaction, we generally receive the income and other payments distributed with respect to the underlying assets and pay interest to the counterparty.
 While the proceeds of our repurchase financings often will be used to purchase additional RMBS subject to the same master repurchase agreement, our financing arrangements are not expected to restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
 Our master repurchase agreements are documented under the standard form master repurchase agreement published by SIFMA.

-We have entered into repurchase agreements with 13 counterparties as of December 31, 2014.
+We have entered into repurchase agreements with 18 counterparties as of December 31, 2015.
 From time to time we expect to negotiate and enter into additional master repurchase agreements with other counterparties that could produce opportunities to acquire certain RMBS that may not be available from our existing counterparties.
+See "Item 7.
+Management's Discussion and Analysis-Liquidity and Capital Resources" in this Annual Report on Form 10-K.